 Finally, deliver your content on a silver platter.
 Personalized content distribution is key to getting the conversion rates you’ve been dreaming about.
 Creating a personalized experience for your readers and customers significantly improves customer engagement and satisfaction.
 On top of that, it has a direct impact on your bottom line.

 Promoting your products on social media can help you tell a strong brand story and build your customer base.
-It’s also a great way to promote customer testimonials and acquire customer-generated content (this is the power of customer advocacy marketing).
+It’s also a great way to boost customer testimonials that generate new customers and acquire customer-generated content (this is the power of customer advocacy marketing).

 Here’s a deck on the power of distribution that every blog owner should see: